corda/corda/docs/source/setting-up-a-corda-network.rst

 A Corda network consists of a number of machines running nodes.
 These nodes communicate using persistent protocols in order to create and validate transactions.

-There are four broader categories of functionality one such node may have.
+There are three broader categories of functionality one such node may have.
 These pieces of functionality are provided as services, and one node may run several of them.

-* Network map: The node running the network map provides a way to resolve identities to physical node addresses and associated public keys
 * Notary: Nodes running a notary service witness state spends and have the final say in whether a transaction is a double-spend or not
 * Oracle: Network services that link the ledger to the outside world by providing facts that affect the validity of